Frequently Asked Questions

 "Bar Harbor View"

-Do you ever paint en plein air (outside)?
+Do you paint en plein air (outside) or in the studio?

-Painting outside is a great way to capture color and create sketches, but I honestly don’t find it to be that helpful for me.
+Painting outside is a great way to capture living color and create sketches, but I've never gotten the hang of it.
 I paint from my own photos, focusing on places that I know well.
-As I take pictures, I try to memorize the colors and impressions of light.
-I also draw out my paintings in great detail, every rock, every flower.
+As I take pictures, I'm really composing the painting, and I try to memorize the colors and impressions of light.
+I also draw out my paintings in great detail, every rock, every flower before I touch the paint.
 This is almost impossible with painting outside, when you’re trying to beat the changing light.
-So no, I don’t enjoy plain air painting, but I really admire artists who can do it well.

 I would love to!
 There are so many wonderful things you can do with acrylics, painting thin or thick, working from dark to light, etc. I just find that they are incredibly difficult to master.
 I ‘think’ in terms of watercolor, light to dark, observing the lights and how to preserve them as I plan out the painting.
 I also like to draw out every detail and paint in the lines, which you can’t do with thick acrylics.
 That first layer of paint in the sky or water pretty much obliterates the drawing.
 One day, I'll give acrylics another go.